Speykious/Speykious/README.md

 > You'll also probably find some code mirrored from my [GitLab](https://gitlab.com/Speykious) here.

 Hi!
-I'm a software developer who does various stuff in Rust in his free time.
+I'm a software developer and I do various (usually low-level) stuff in my free time.

 My favorite programming languages are Rust first, C# second and Haskell third.